evilcel3ri/nvim-splunk-linter/README.md

 ## Use

-There is a for the moment one function that will indent your Splunk query but will keep the first line (I know, I'll fix it as soon as I figure the API out).
+There is a for the moment one function that will indent your Splunk query.

 ```
 :call LintSplunk()